 The practicum placement must be an approved site and the preceptor must be an approved preceptor with at least a master's degree and one to two years of public health experience.

 Liability Insurance

 Professional liability insurance offers students financial and legal protection against claims of malpractice and is required by most field practicum sites.
-The university if prohibited from providing malpractice or liability insurance for students enrolled in their practicum.
-However, liability insurance for students in allied health professional can be purchased through select insurance carriers.
+OPHS purchases malpractice or liability insurance for students enrolled in their practicum.